Northwest Orient Airlines Flight 1-11: Aircraft

 The Douglas DC-7C involved, N292 (msn 45462/925) was built in 1958 and was used by Northwest Orient Airlines from 1958 until its destruction in 1960.

 Aftermath

-The aircraft was torn apart by the impact with the wreckage sinking to the bottom of the Pacific.
-An investigation of the accident concluded that an internal failure of the no. 2 engine had caused the plane's oil supply to be contaminated, resulting in a loss of oil supply and therefore the subsequent damage to the engine which ended with the propeller detaching after its assembly was disturbed, and engine fire that spread to the plane's wing, making a ditching of the aircraft necessary.
+The aircraft was torn apart by the impact, with the wreckage sinking to the bottom of the Pacific.
+An investigation of the accident concluded that an internal failure of the No. 2 engine had caused the plane's oil supply to be contaminated, resulting in a loss of oil supply.
+Therefore the loss caused the subsequent damage to the engine which ended with the propeller detaching after its assembly was disturbed, and an engine fire that spread to the plane's wing.
+Ultimately, the damage to the fuselage and wing made a ditching of the aircraft necessary.